Owain Phyfe

-Owain Phyfe (April 9, 1949 – September 5, 2012) was a vocalist, instrumentalist, composer, and the founder of Nightwatch Recording, which concentrates on Renaissance and Medieval music.
+Owain Phyfe (April 9, 1949 – September 5, 2012) was an American vocalist, instrumentalist, composer, and the founder of Nightwatch Recording, which concentrates on Renaissance and Medieval music.
 He lived in Berkley, Michigan, United States, often playing at O'Mara's Restaurant when he wasn't traveling the Renaissance circuit.
 He died from pancreatic cancer on September 5, 2012.
 The following day performers and fans held an all night wake in his honor.

 Early years

 Phyfe grew up in a bilingual family with Welsh as a second language.
 Phyfe started and ran an automotive engineering company for nearly ten years.
 In 1992, however, nourished by his grandparents' appreciation for song, Phyfe's study of languages in college and his travels abroad to England, France, Mexico, and Spain as well as his experience later as a musician in New York City's Greenwich Village, he sold the company and turned to music as a full-time profession.